ideasonpurpose/basic-wordpress-vagrant/README.md

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
 2. Unzip and rename the directory to `yoursite.dev`
-3. Request a [backup snapshot](https://getflywheel.com/wordpress-support/details-about-backups-on-flywheel/) from Flywheel support.
+3. Download a backup snapshot from your [Flywheel Dashboard](https://app.getflywheel.com).
 Flywheel backup archives contains a `backup.sql` database dumpfile and a `files` directory.
 4. Rename `files` to `site`
 5. Copy `site` and `backup.sql` into `yoursite.dev`, replacing the existing `site` directory.
 6. Run `vagrant up`

 ## Extras

-For best results, the following additions are highly recommended.

-* The [vagrant-hostmanager](https://github.com/smdahlen/vagrant-hostmanager) plugin is highly recommended.
-`vagrant plugin install vagrant-hostmanager`
+* Missing plugins will be installed if they can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/).

+* Specific versions of WordPress can be installed by editing [`ansible/vars/wordpress.yml`](https://github.com/ideasonpurpose/basic-wordpress-vagrant/blob/master/ansible/vars/wordpress.yml)

-* Instructions for [password-free Vagrant](https://gist.github.com/joemaller/41912f5d027a4adc7c14) (and how to [safely edit sudoers](http://stackoverflow.com/a/14101449))
+* Instructions for [password-free Vagrant](https://gist.github.com/joemaller/41912f5d027a4adc7c14) and how to [safely edit sudoers](http://stackoverflow.com/a/14101449).

 * [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/) is a useful WordPress plugin for rewriting urls in a dumpfile.
 Very helpful when moving a production DB to a development environment.
+(Alternative suggestions are welcomed)

 ## Additional Notes